ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ### A note on code blocks in Python

-All programming lanaguages need a way of marking small units or subsections of code.
+All programming languages need a way of marking small units or subsections of code.
 For example, in a `for` loop, there needs to be a way to mark the start and end of the code to be executed within the loop.
 Some programming languages use terminating keywords to take care of this, Matlab and Fortran for example use the **end** keyword to signify the end of a particular code block.
 C-based languages often use the "curly braces" to open and close code blocks.
 E.g.:

 ```c
 if (some_condition == true):